postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ### Editing a certificate

-You can't edit a certificate after generate it.
-To make changes, [remove the certificate](#removing-a-certificate), then generate a new certificate and add it to Postman.
+You can't edit a certificate after generating it.
+To make changes, first [remove the certificate](#removing-a-certificate), then generate a new certificate and add it to Postman.

-> [Let's Encrypt](https://letsencrypt.org/) SSL certificates renew automatically.
-You don't need to generate a new certificate.
-After generating a certificate, the certificate has a 90 day expiration date and will renew seven days before it expires
+> [Let's Encrypt](https://letsencrypt.org/) SSL certificates have a lifetime of 90 days.
+Let's Encrypt recommends using an [ACME client](https://letsencrypt.org/docs/client-options/) to automatically renew your certificate every 60 days.

 ### Removing a certificate

-Remove a certificate if you no longer need it to make encrypted API calls.
+Remove a certificate if you no longer need it to make encrypted API calls for a domain.
 To remove a certificate, select **Remove** next to the certificate.

 [![remove certificate](https://assets.postman.com/postman-docs/removecertificate.png)](https://assets.postman.com/postman-docs/removecertificate.png)